★★ Join our fixed departure treks, and get discounts! ★★

 During your preparation for the trip, keep in mind the importance of safety; acclimatize properly, choose a reputable guide or expedition outfit, and be aware of weather conditions.

 Embrace the challenges of climbing as opportunities for growth, and keep your eyes on the prize throughout.
-Along the way take time to stand still and ponder the natural beauty roundabout, and give a thought to culture too: how its richness has been left by generations of Sherpas living above 4,000m.
+Along the way, take time to stand still and ponder the natural beauty around you, and give a thought to culture too: how its richness has been left by generations of Sherpas living above 4,000m.

 Latest Travel Blogs